plaf2000/ethz-summaries/eprog/eprog_en.md

 ##### `compareTo()`

 `compareTo()` can be use to compare two objects by defining an order relation (as seen in DiskMat).
-The return value is less or greather then `0` or equal to `0`  depending on the order of the two bjects (or if they are the same in the order).
+The return value is less or greater then `0` or equal to `0`  depending on the order of the two objects (or if they are the same in the order).

 <img src="./img/image-20210105181102914.png" alt="image-20210105181102914" style="zoom:67%;" />